 Understand Your Non-Competition Agreement Before You Sign It

 A non-compete agreement is a type of employment contract in which an employee agrees he will not work for a competitor of his current employer for a particular period of time after he leaves his current job.
-They are supposed to protect employers for a period while they recruit, train, and develop a replacement for a former employee.
-In practice, they often limit your ability to find another job, and can make it difficult or even impossible for you to earn a living.
+They are supposed to protect employers while they recruit, train and develop a replacement for a former employee.
+In practice, they often limit your ability to find another job and can make it difficult for you to earn a living.

-If you have been sued or have been threatened with a lawsuit relating to a non-compete agreement, if you want to know whether your contract prevents you from accepting a job offer, or if you are considering signing an employment contract or severance agreement that contains one, The Nirenberg Law Firm can help.
-Contact us online or call (201) 487-2700 to schedule your initial consultation.
+If you have been sued or threatened with a lawsuit relating to a non-compete agreement, if you want to know whether your contract prevents you from accepting a job offer, or if you are considering signing an employment contract or severance agreement that contains a non-compete clause, Rabner Allcorn Baumgart & Ben-Asher can help.
+You can contact us online or call us at (973) 744-4000 if you would like to schedule an initial consultation.

 Negotiating and Reviewing Non-Compete Agreements

-Any contract containing a non-competition agreement asks you to sign away important rights and to limit your future career options.
-Before you sign an employment contract, employee handbook, severance agreement or other document that includes any form of restrictive covenant, you should make sure you fully understand how it might impact you, both in the present and in the future.
+Any contract containing a non-competition provision, non-solicitation clause or another restrictive covenant requires you to give up important rights and to limit your future career options.
+Before you sign an employment contract, employee handbook, severance agreement or another document that includes any form of restrictive covenant, you should make sure you fully understand how it might impact you, both in the present and in the future.

 Overbroad and Unfair Restrictions